Sid Vicious: Legacy

 Several online sources state that the estate of Sid Vicious continues to earn approximately $400,000 annually in royalties.
 These statements are not verified.
 In Lonely Boy, Jones states that Vicious' estate passed to maternal cousins.

-In a Rolling Stone article Green Day frontman Billie Joe Armstrong said of Vicious: "[He] was everything that's cool about punk rock: a skinny rocker who had a ton of attitude, sort of an Elvis, James Dean kind of guy".
+In 1986, Vicious, an American play about the life of Sid Vicious premiered in Los Angeles and was the theatre debut of actor George Clooney, who played a male prostitute drug dealer.

+The acclaimed manga and anime series Nana (2000 manga; 2006 anime) by Ai Yazawa drew significant inspiration from the band both aesthetically and thematically.
+Nana features characters, fashion choices, and narrative references that echo the raw energy and rebellious spirit of the Sex Pistols, making the group a key artistic influence on the work.

 In 2006, the Sex Pistols were inducted into the Rock and Roll Hall of Fame.
 The surviving members declined to attend the ceremony.

-Anne Beverley had taken possession of Sid's bass guitar, a white Fender Precision Bass with a black Pickguard and a leather strap with the name 'Sid' etched into it.
-Shortly before her death she sold it to Steve Jones for £2,000.

-Steven Severin of Siouxsie and the Banshees remembered Vicious in positive terms, saying "Before he got deeply into drugs, he was one of the funniest guys.
+Green Day frontman Billie Joe Armstrong said of Vicious: "[He] was everything that's cool about punk rock: a skinny rocker who had a ton of attitude, sort of an Elvis, James Dean kind of guy".
+Steven Severin of Siouxsie and the Banshees remembered Vicious in positive terms: "Before he got deeply into drugs, he was one of the funniest guys.
 He had a brilliant sense of humour, goofy, sweet, and very cute."
-In 2009, Lydon told The Independent "I'm sorry, God, for the day I brought Sid into the band.
+In 2009, Lydon told The Independent: "I'm sorry, God, for the day I brought Sid into the band.
 He felt so isolated, poor old Sid, because he wasn't the sharpest knife on the block.
 The best aspect of his character, which was his humour, just vanished the day he joined the Pistols."

+In 1996, Anne Beverley sold Vicious's bass guitar – a white Fender Precision Bass with a black pickguard and a leather strap with the name 'Sid' etched into it – to Steve Jones for £2,000.

-On 20 January 2009, a 30-minute documentary about Sid Vicious titled In Search of Sid and recorded 30 years after his death by musician and long-term friend of Vicious Jah Wobble was aired on the BBC Radio 4.
+On 20 January 2009, In Search of Sid, a 30-minute documentary about Vicious recorded by his close friend Jah Wobble was aired on the BBC Radio 4.

-Present day

-As of 2022, Sid Vicious-themed souvenirs are widely available for purchase, and anything possibly having belonged to him fetches high prices.
-In 2011, a suit of Vicious sold at auction by Christie's for GBP 11,000.
+In 2011, a suit of Vicious's sold at auction by Christie's for £11,000.

-Any recording with Vicious in it has been repeatedly released.
+As of 2025, Vicious-themed souvenirs are widely available for purchase.
+Many recordings with Vicious have been repeatedly released.
 His singles "My Way" and "It's Shit" were last released by the American label Cleopatra Records in 2021.
 Also in 2021, Cleopatra's sub-label, Anarchy Records, released the album Love Kills.